ickerwx/requestfuzzer/README.md

   -o HOST, --host HOST  target IP or host name
   -d DB, --db DB        path to the DB file
   -p PORT, --port PORT  target port
-  -s, --tls             use TLS to connect to the target -c CERT, --certificate CERT
+  -v, --verbose         More verbose output of status information -s, --tls             use TLS to connect to the target -c CERT, --certificate CERT
                         client certificate in PEM format -k KEY, --key KEY     client key in PEM format
   -n THREADS, --threads THREADS
                         number of sender threads
+  -x COUNT, --count COUNT
+                        number of requests to send
 ```

 The program can connect to a service that requires a TLS client certificate by using `-c/--certificate` and `-k/--key`.